Tuugboat/StatLearn_Homework/FoodProject/Writing/FoodProject_Writeup.md

-and potentially fruitful; to fully test these will require an extraordinary amount of cooking, but there do seem to be some improvements, if only in select cases, to the typical method of simply matching foods by the most number of similarities.
+and potentially fruitful; to fully test these will require an extraordinary amount of cooking, but there do seem to be some improvements, if only in select cases, to the typical method of simply matching ingredients by the most number of similarities.
 The main limitations of this method come from the data; the grouping of the observations causes significant, arbitrary loss of accuracy and the inconsistent nature of the compounds being observed may unfairly skew the data toward established combinations and comparisons.